ibm-cloud-docs/cloud-databases-gen2/api.md

 Get the schema of the database configuration (INFO SEEMS TO BE MISSING)

-## Transition doc
+## Transition documentation
+{: #api-transition-doc}

 Information you can expect to get back:

-The last task you have conducted is seen under the `last_operation`
+- The last task you have conducted is seen under the `last_operation`.

-Product connection information under connection parameter
+- Product connection information under connection parameter.

-Product specific information under the product object (e.g. postgresql)
+- Product specific information under the product object (for example postgresql).

-Creates a user based on user type - TBD

-Deletes a user based on user type - TBD

-Update your database configuration (INFO SEEMS TO BE MISSING)

 ### Methods not available for MVP
+{: #api-limitations}

 - List read-only replica information
 - Resync read-only replica